 Does a Roof Need a Ridge Vent?

-Pizza’s sister lives in a house in Bucks County, Pennsylvania, that was built in the mid-1980s.
+Forum member “Pizza” has a sister with a house in Bucks County, Pennsylvania, that was built in the mid-1980s.
 Like many others of the era, the house has a gable vent at each end of the attic, along with soffit vents at the eaves.
 Working in tandem the vents have apparently done their job.

 Now the house needs a new roof, and the contractor is recommending that Pizza’s sister install a ridge vent.